puppetlabs/puppetserver-helm-chart/README.md

 > **NOTE**: Ingress URLs must be passed in the `Values.puppetserver.masters.fqdns.alternateServerNames`.
 Also - in the `Values.puppetserver.compilers.fqdns.alternateServerNames` (if Puppet Compilers and their Ingress resources are deployed).

+## Migrating from Bare-Metal Puppet Infrastructure

+### Auto-Signing Certificate Requests

+In general, the easiest way to switch the Puppet Agents from using one Puppet master to another is by enabling the auto-signing of CSRs.
+By default, that has been pre-enabled in the Puppet Server Docker container.
+It can be disabled in the Values file by passing an extra environment variable: `AUTOSIGN=false` (in `.Values.puppetserver.extraEnv`).

+You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each Puppet agent.

+### Using Pre-Generated Puppet Master Certificates

+If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet master and PuppetDB certificates which you used in your bare-metal setup.
+Please archive into two separate files and place your certificates in the `init/puppet-certs/puppetserver` and `init/puppet-certs/puppetdb` directories and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).

+> **NOTE**: For more information please check - [README.md](init/README.md).
+For more general knowledge on the matter you can also read the article - <https://puppet.com/docs/puppet/5.5/ssl_regenerate_certificates.html.>

 ## Horizontal Scaling

 To achieve better availability and higher throughput of Puppet Infrastructure, you'll need to scale out Puppet Masters and/or Puppet Compilers.